statamic/docs/content/collections/docs/collections.md

 If you are coming from Statamic 2, you might have used the `{{ entries }}` tag pair to loop through mounted collections.
 That tag is no longer available, and instead, you should use the above approach.
 :::

+## Search Indexes

+You can configure search indexes for your collections to improve the efficiency and relevancy of your users searches.
+Learn [how to connect indexes](search#connecting-indexes).

 ## Revisions